 Associate Director and Site Director, Sunnybrook Health Sciences Centre

 He is actively involved in delivering patient safety and quality improvement training to learners across the learning continuum.
 Over the past 5 years, he has trained several hundred trainees and faculty through various educational activities at the local and national level.
 His research the sits at the intersection of quality improvement, patient safety and medical education has helped to advance our collective knowledge for how best to teach quality improvement and patient safety and integrate these concepts into training.
-He is a member of steering committees focused on establishing national faculty development strategies in quality and safety at both the Royal College of Physicians and Surgeons of Canada.
+He is a member of steering committees focused on establishing national faculty development strategies in quality and safety at both the Royal College of Physicians and Surgeons of Canada and the Association of American Medical Colleges (AAMC).

 Other research interests include improving the reliability of in-hospital paging communication, studying the unintended consequences of computerized provier order entry systems, evaluating the impact of error disclosure training, and implementing and evaluating the use of a near-real time trigger tool to detect adverse events.